This page provides information about vitamin K deficiency and prevention, which will help parents make an informed decision.

 How is vitamin K given?

 All parents should have a discussion with the midwife or neonatologist caring for their baby.
-They should be informed about the possible benefits and disadvantages of either method of administration and be involved in the decision about which regime to choose.
+They should be informed about the possible benefits and disadvantages of either method of administration and be involved in the decision about which regimen to choose.

 IM vitamin K (Konakion MM Paediatric, made by Roche) effectively prevents VKDB in virtually all babies (36 weeks or older) following a single dose of 1mg at birth.